IDAES/idaes-pse/docs_rst/developer/devrepos.rst

 Public vs. Private
 ------------------
-All these repositories except for “idaes” will only be visible on Github, on the web, for people who have been added to the IDAES developer team in the IDAES “organization” (See `About Github organizations <https://help.github.com/articles/about-organizations/>`_).
+All these repositories except for “idaes-pse” will only be visible on Github, on the web, for people who have been added to the IDAES developer team in the IDAES “organization” (See `About Github organizations <https://help.github.com/articles/about-organizations/>`_).